 Another great book by Sean Conway.
 The epic journey from Land’s End to John O’Groats, solo and unsupported, is really a joy to read.
 With this story started the second life of the adventurer Sean.
 I encourage you to read this book if you are into cycling adventures.
 I have to admit that this is one of my favorite cycling books of all time.

 Absolutely a must read for every cycling fan.
 In this tale, the author is throwing himself into the deep with a 9000km journey in the old Iron Curtain riding a tiny-wheeled two-geared German shopping bike.
 The trip will last more than 3 months, he will pass through 20 countries and a 58-degree jaunt up the centigrade scale.

 Triumphs and Turbulence: My Autobiography by Chris Boardman

 Chris Boardman is very much known as co-presenter of ITV’s Tour de France coverage, but beyond that, he is one of the greatest British cyclists of all time.
 His autobiography is intriguing, full of interesting stories and details of his cycling career.

 The astonishing story of Shannon Galpin who leaves her career, life, sells her house to help the war-torn country of Afghanistan.
 She launches a non-profit to help thousands of people in the country and became the first women to ride a mountain bike in the mountains of Afghanistan.

 Spain to Norway on a Bike Called Reggie by Andrew P. Sykes

 Andrew Sykes makes this 8000km epic journey through Europe with his beloved bike called Reggie.
-The trip starts from Tarifa, Spain and ends in Nordkapp in Norway – from Europe’s geographical south to its northernmost point.
+The trip starts from Tarifa, Spain, and ends in Nordkapp in Norway – from Europe’s geographical south to its northernmost point.
 Definitely, one of the best books about long-distance cycling in Europe.
-As you noticed this is the third book by this author in our list.
+As you noticed this is the third book by this author on our list.